Service name

 How do I submit my Absentee Ballot?

 Absentee Ballots must be returned prior to Election Day and are not accepted on Election Day at the Auditor’s Office or voting locations; absentee ballots brought to a voting location on Election Day will be spoiled and you can vote at the polls.
+For election-specific timelines, please visit the Elections webpage.

 Mail Via USPS